rknambiar/rknambiar.github.io/_posts/2023-08-15-attention.md

 For additional details regarding positional encoding, encoder-decoder, training etc. please refer to <d-cite key="vaswani2017attention"></d-cite>.

+---

 ## Conclusion

 The domain of attention and transformer based architectures is a rapidly evolving field with new techniques published at lightning speed so it's impossible to cover everything everywhere all at once.
-Certainly read the papers mentioned in the references below to dive deeper on this topic.
-I hope this read has been worth your time.
+Certainly read the papers mentioned in the references below to dive deeper on this topic and I hope this read has been worth your time.
 Please do reach out with feedback and questions if any.
 Thanks!